-For projects where the results are assessed as grade 3 or above, the Direct costs reported will be assessed by individual budget headings in order to verify if there are any ineligible items (see Chapter III of the Handbook).
-The ineligible items will be deducted from the amounts declared for the Direct costs in order to arrive at the eligible Direct costs.
-The percentage financing for Direct costs, as indicated in the Approved Budget, will then be applied to the eligible Direct costs in order to arrive at the final grant for Direct costs.
-This cannot exceed the maximum grant for Direct costs detailed in the Approved Budget.
-The examples below will illustrate this rule.
+Staff costs and Direct costs reported will be assessed by individual budget headings in order to verify if there are any ineligible items (see Chapter III of the Handbook).
+The ineligible items will be deducted from the amounts declared for these costs in order to arrive at the eligible Staff and Direct costs.
+In order to calculate the total eligible costs of the project, the amounts declared for General costs, will be added to the amount for the eligible Staff costs and Direct costs.
+The percentage of funding (see item A.4 of the Grant Agreement) will then be applied to the total eligible costs in order to arrive at the final grant.
+For further details please refer to Article II.17 of the Grant Agreement.